-The Garwood Whaley Music Program is a local organization that offers contract music instruction to schools without a band program.
-The Program was selected as the authorized teaching organization for the Diocese of Arlington in 1979.
-Our teachers serve more than 30 schools in the Diocese.
+The Garwood Whaley Music Program (GWMP) is a local organization that offers contract music instruction to schools without a band program.
+GWMP was selected as the authorized teaching organization for the Diocese of Arlington in 1979.
+GWMP teachers serve more than 30 schools in the Diocese.

-Our experience has shown that one half a school year is necessary for students, parents, and music teachers to evaluate interest and progress by the students.
-For that reason the minimum enrollment period for our Program is one semester (September-January).
-Students are normally enrolled during the ‘Parent Night’ in September.
+Our experience has shown that one-half a school year is necessary for students, parents, and music teachers to evaluate interest and progress by the students.
+For that reason, the minimum enrollment period in GWMP is September to January.
+Normally, students are initially enrolled during the “Back to School Night” in September.

 For your convenience, rental instruments will be available that evening from a Music and Arts representative.
 Music and Arts has proven to be a reputable company that provides high quality instruments, with reliable service, and at reasonable prices.

-Tuition for music instruction for our Program is kept as low as possible; it is recognized that families are also paying for school tuition.
+Tuition for music instruction for GWMP is kept as low as possible; it is recognized that families are also paying for school tuition.
 Other costs for band are minimal, being primarily for the instruction books and incidentals such as reeds, and valve or slide oil.

-In addition to our two concerts at St. Theresa, our Advanced Band will also participate in the Diocesan Band Festival at Bishop Ireton High School.
+In addition to our two concerts at St. Theresa Catholic School, our Advanced Band will also participate in the Diocesan Band Festival at Bishop Ireton High School.
 We will travel to Hershey Park and attend the Music Showcase Festival in May.

 Some students will be able to audition for the District XVI Band.
 They will need to prepare scales and an etude.
 I will provide that information to students that want to participate.
 Also, solos will be given to all students to work on for solo festival (April).
 While all will be learning a solo only a few will participate in the festival.